Thanatisia/distro-installscript-arch/base-installation/README.md

 - FAQs

 ## Notes
-	1. Please note that as of 2022-03-05 1147H : The script only has support for MBR (MSDOS/BIOS) Bootloader style
+	1. Please note that as of 2022-03-05 1147H :

+		- The script only has support for MBR (MSDOS/BIOS) Bootloader style
 			- Implementation of UEFI (EFI) support is currently in the plans

+		- Scripts only support installation from the ArchLinux Installer
+			- Installation from an existing distro is currently in the works

 ## Obtaining
 	1. via cloning (Whole)